OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 hidden: true
 ---

-We start the *tutorial series for optimal control* with implementing the simulation model of a double pole cart.
+We start the *tutorial series for optimal control* with implementing the simulation model of a **double pendulum on a cart**, or **double-pole cart**, or **double cart-pole** if you like.
 The idea of this tutorial series is to implement the code for the tutorials while writing the blog posts, so it is to be seen how far we will get.

-### Basic model outline
+### Basic system outline

-Here we describe the features/requirements that we would like to implement for the model.
+We briefly summarize the features/requirements that we would like to implement for the model:

 1. The system has a cart that can move linearly alogn the x-axis.
 2. The cart can be controlled by a limited force $f$ that acts along the x-axis.
 3. In the center of the cart a pole/pendulum is attached by a uncontrolled revolute joint.